howisonlab/softcite-dataset/code/corpus/Readme.md

 ### Adding the Softcite annotations into the JSON lossy format

+Given a set of JSON files comverted from TEI XML corresponding to the articles selected for the Softcite dataset, the following script will inject Softcate corpus manual annotations into the JSON files as span annotations with offset relative to sentence level segments.

 Install the dependency for sentence segmentation (using pysbd, a pragmatic-segmenter port to Python, see https://github.com/diasks2/pragmatic_segmenter) and for string distance (`textdistance` package):

 > pip3 install -r requirements.txt

 ```
-usage: corpus2JSON.py [-h] [--tei-corpus TEI_CORPUS]
+usage: corpus2JSON.py [-h] [--tei-corpus TEI_CORPUS] [--json-repo JSON_REPO]
-                      [--json-repo JSON_REPO] [--output OUTPUT]
+                      [--output OUTPUT]

-Convert a TEI XML file with Software mention annotations into CORD-19-style
-JSON format
+Inject Softcite corpus manual annotations into fulltext in lossy JSON format

 optional arguments:
   -h, --help            show this help message and exit
   --tei-corpus TEI_CORPUS
-                        path to the TEI corpus file corresponding to the
+                        path to the Softcite TEI corpus file corresponding to
-                        Softcite annotated corpus to convert
+                        the curated annotated corpus to inject
   --json-repo JSON_REPO
                         path to the directory of JSON files converted from TEI
-                        XML produced by GROBID and used in the Softcite corpus
+                        XML produced by GROBID, where to inject the Softcite
+                        corpus annotations
   --output OUTPUT       path to an output directory where to write the
-                        converted JSON file(s), default is the same directory
-                        as the input file
+                        enriched JSON file(s)
 ```

 Having produced the JSON files as indicated above (under `~/tmp/`), we can inject the Softcite corpus curated annotations into the JSON as follow: